 The literature of the later Tudor period is studied, with emphasis on the early years of Elizabeth's reign.
-Writers include More, Elvot, Hoby, Wyatt, Surrey, Sidney, Spenser, Marlow, Drayton, Shakespeare, and others.
-Prerequisite: Full year of 200-level English
+Writers include More, Elyot, Hoby, Wyatt, Surrey, Sidney, Spenser, Marlow, Drayton, Shakespeare, and others.
+Prerequisite: 6 credits of 200 Level English